Compare Cheap Landlord Insurance

 Landlord Insurance can be found fast with us.
 Wide range of policy upgrades and specialist options available.

-Whether you own a residential or commercial property that you are thinking about letting your property, it is a good idea to compare landlord insurance.
+Whether you own a residential or commercial property that you are thinking about letting, it is a good idea to compare landlord insurance.
 We can help you find a great insurance deal suited to your letting needs.
-MoneyMaxim can help you find the good value Buy to Let property insurance to suit your needs with the panel of specialist insurers we work alongside.
+MoneyMaxim can also help you find good value Buy to Let property insurance to suit your needs with the panel of specialist insurers we work alongside.

 A mortgage company will usually insist you have landlord's insurance rather than just a standard household insurance policy.

 - Tenant type: some tenants are more likely to cause accidental or malicious damage, students for example are more likely to cause damage than a professional couple.